Bible Study

 How tragic.
 Saul forfeited his right to the throne as well as his son Jonathan’s right to the throne.

 As children of God, grafted in through the body of Christ, we invite the Lord to renew our minds about His will and what will benefit us.
-In so doing, we know that He will continue to protect, provide, and prepare the way for our loved ones, as well.
+In so doing, we know that He will continue to protect, provide, and prepare the way for our loved ones, too.

 So, should Christians manifest?
 Well, that answer depends on who the god you serve is.

-If you’re interested in reading more on this topic, please click here.
+If you want to read more on this topic, please click here.

 Will you join me?